JamiesWhiteShirt/suspicious-package/README.md

 ### Restrict workflow permissions

 GitHub has two sets of default permissions for `GITHUB_TOKEN`, "permissive" and "restricted".
-Unless specified otherwise, the "permissive" set of permissions is used, which has read/write access to almost everything in the repository.
+The "permissive" set of permissions grants read/write access to almost everything in the repository, while "restricted" grants read-only access.
 You can see the full sets of default permissions in the [GitHub Docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token).

+Historically, "permissive" has been the default setting, and it is still very common today.
+In February 2023, the default setting for enterprises, organizations and repositories was changed from "permissive" to "restricted".
+This change was not retroactive, meaning anything that was set up before February 2023 keeps "permissive" as the default unless configured otherwise.
+You can read more about changing the default setting on the [GitHub Blog post](https://github.blog/changelog/2023-02-02-github-actions-updating-the-default-github_token-permissions-to-read-only/).

 It is good practice to be restrictive about the permissions granted to a workflow.
 You can either define a minimal set of permissions per workflow/job with `job.<job_id>.permissions` (see [Workflow syntax](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idpermissions)) or use the "restricted" default permissions.